 General overview

-Important for people living abroad:
+Important for people living outisde of the United States:

 Filing status